jostylr/pieceful-programming/src/underpipes.md

 and then processing the arguments if a parentheses.
 It returns an array with the first bit followed by the parenthetical arguments.
-The first bit is either raw text, quoted text (any of them all no backslashing), underscore followed by raw text for getting a section.
+The first bit is either raw text, quoted text (any of them all no backslashing), underscore followed by raw text forgetting a section.

 We now process the math text.
 We take plain text to be the raw input, but we also allow for quotes or an underscore.
 It could also be a parenthetical which